Menaerus/Imatgik/README.md

 The Authorizer does login and registration (session maintenance is handled by flask-login).

-The Storage keeps the images somewhere.
+The Storage keeps the images and their titles somewhere.

 The overall design uses duck typing as an *abstraction* mechanism.